Mel Senen Sarmiento: House of Representatives (2010–2015)

+Peace adviser

+In 2026, Sarmiento was appointed as Presidential Adviser on Peace, Reconciliation, and Unity by president Bongbong Marcos.

 Awards, honors, and recognition

 In December 2007, Sarmiento received the Konrad Adenauer Medal of Excellence (KAME IV) and was conferred by the Ambassador of Germany, H. E. Axel Weishaupt at Manila Hotel.

 United Nations

 Sarmiento is a member of the Advisory Group of Parliamentarians of the United Nations International Strategy for Disaster Reduction (UNISDR).
 He represented the Philippine delegation for The Third UN World Conference on Disaster Risk Reduction(WCDRR).
 The WCDRR serves as a venue to gather policymakers and parliamentarians to share knowledge and best practices on disaster risk reduction and resilience.

 Personal life

 Sarmiento was briefly engaged to Kris Aquino in 2021.
 Aquino had publicised her relationship with him in August, a month after the death of her brother Benigno Simeon III.